History / Bio

 SCC

 In 1999 Philmore took on the former Souled Out shop premises in Portobello road & started the project SCC ( shape cloth & colour ) which involved himself. in collaboration with others, creating ever changing ranges for the store.
-This also afforded him the time & space in which to do all the learning & training he needed to go it entirely alone & start the Philmore Clague label proper in 2003.
+This also afforded him the time & space in which to do all the one to one learning & training he needed to go it entirely alone & start the Philmore Clague label proper in 2003.

 Philmore Clague

 Once the Philmore Clague label began ( late in 2003 ) it was an instant hit.
 The early collections involved adjustable dresses in rough dyed broderie anglaise often coloured with tea staining & inks, deconstructed vintage cycling tops ( a source material Philmore intermittently returns to even now ) & heavily jewelled & embroidered bomber jackets .
-This all drew immediate press attention & very soon the word was out.

-Since those early days Philmore Clague ( or just ' Philmore ' as the label name is often abbreviated to ) has grown into the archetypal 'cult' label with many women becoming extremely devoted to it & taking it on as a key ingredient in their own personal style.
-There is a distinctive look to the designs which incorporate experimental tailoring into very wearable pieces with fascinating twists to them.
-Philmore uses many oddment fabrics & sources vintage materials meaning that ranges by their nature are limited edition as well as having a high sustainability factor.
+Over time Philmore Clague ( or just ' Philmore ' as the label name is often abbreviated to ) has grown into the archetypal 'cult' label with many women becoming extremely devoted to it & taking it on as a key ingredient in their own personal style.

-Over time certain pieces have taken on a life of their own and become 'classics' such as the balloon sleeved shirt, the shadow dresses & the sculptable shirts.
+Over time certain pieces have taken on a life of their own and become 'classics' such as the balloon sleeved shirt, the shadow dresses & the flexfrill shirts.
 Variations of these pieces recur regularly, whereas some ranges are one season only and others can even be strictly limited to no more than a few dozen ever made.
 This keeps the label consistent in it's over all look yet fluid & evolving all the time rather than adhering strictly to a mainstream fashion industry schedule .... an advantage of operating as an independent.
 It also means that even if someone were to visit the shops as often as every 3 weeks there would always be new things to see.

-All the clothes are produced entirely in the UK to high ethical standards & fall into a mid-price range with items generally from £35 up to £250 .
-4 or 5 sizes are carried in stock, however, most pieces can also be made to measure if required.
+All the clothes are produced entirely in the UK to high ethical standards & fall into a mid-price range with items generally from £35 up to £250 ( cheap compared to Prada and expensive compared to Primark as we say )